dlt-hub/vibe-hub/tap_documentation/aws_cost_explorer_rest_api_source.md

 DEPENDENCIES = []
 ```

-This configuration guide provides the necessary parameters and structure to set up a dlt data pipeline for the AWS Cost Explorer API, ensuring efficient data extraction and integration.
+This configuration guide provides the necessary parameters and structure to set up a dlt data pipeline for extracting data from the AWS Cost Explorer using the AWS SDK.
+Adjust the configuration as needed based on specific use cases and AWS account settings.

 ---
 *dlt REST API Source Configuration Guide*